USPS Shipping Options: What They Mean to Your Jewelry Business

 Priority Mail Express®

 If your shipment needs to be expedited, using Priority Mail Express might be a better option.
-It includes some of the same features of Priority Mail, but it can reach the intended destination on an overnight basis - even delivering on Sundays.
+It includes some of the same features of Priority Mail, but it can reach the intended destination on an overnight basis — sometimes even delivering on Sundays, though extra fees may apply.

 Image Courtesy: USPS

 Ask yourself, "How quickly do I need this delivered?"
-This will help you determine if you absolutely need to utilize Priority Mail Express.
+This will help you determine if you need to utilize Priority Mail Express.
+Given that the shipping delays of 2020 are continuing in 2021 (and likely beyond), we recommend using the quickest possible option.
+Instead of a few extra days, other options are taking up to three weeks.

-Lastly, the type of packaging option you choose will help protect your package beyond insurance for shipping jewelry.
+Lastly, knowing where you’re shipping to will aid in your decision and the type of packaging option you choose will help protect your package.

-Take your time, document everything, and have a solid understanding of the protection provided USPS shipping options, as well as any additional coverage that may be offered through the policy you have with your insurance company.
+Take your time, document everything, and have a solid understanding of the protection provided by USPS shipping options, as well as any additional coverage that may be offered through the policy you have with your insurance company or shipping software.

 It may be optional through the post office, but your insurance policy could still require it.